 3. Add Events to Cell Click

 App makers can now trigger an action flow on click of a cell.
-Say you’ve displayed customer data with attributes like email, phone number, account, linkedin url etc. You would like to send out an email, or make a call, or open their linkedin URL right upon clicking the respective attribute on the table.
+Say you’ve displayed customer data with attributes like email, phone number, account, Linkedin url, etc. You would like to send out an email, make a call, or open their LinkedIn URL right upon clicking the respective attribute on the table.
 Earlier such actions were only possible on a row click.
 Adding events to cell-click drastically reduces the time needed to perform such actions from the front-end.

-The table grid will soon enable end users to edit the data in the table itself without having to open up any additional modals or screens or pop ups.
+The table grid will now enable end users to edit the data in the table itself without having to open up any additional modals or screens or pop ups.

 This is just the beginning

-While these are two brilliant updates that our customers are loving, we know the table grid is capable of supporting a lot more use cases and so it will keep on evolving.
-Soon you will be able to support (upcoming table grid feature).
+While these are few brilliant updates that our customers are loving, we know the table grid is capable of supporting a lot more use cases and so it will keep on evolving.

 Be sure to check out our growing library of UI controls here.